iftekharx/blogapp_redux/README.md

-# This is basic Blog app with CRUDE operation using redux and json place holder api,
+# This is basic Blog app with CRUD operation using redux and json place holder api,

 # it uses createAsyncThunk also.